 - Focus on Fauna – capturing wildlife in Canada, from the smallest of creatures to the largest of mammals.
 Example: Any species of Canadian wildlife, terrestrial or marine.

-- Finding Flora – exploring the beauty of Canada’s native and non-native plants of all shapes, sizes and colours.
+- Finding Flora – exploring the beauty of Canada’s native plants of all shapes, sizes and colours.
 Examples: water drop on a leaf, flower in bloom or a tree in the heart of winter.

 - Urban Intersection - dedicated to the intersection of Nature and Canadians within our cities and urban spaces.
 Show us your favourite greenspace, your urban oasis, or a surprising encounter with beautiful wildlife in an urban setting.